lsirse/Data-Science-Portfolio/README.md

 - ### Micro Projects:

+	- __Infusing ChatGPT with the legendary wisdom of Warren Buffett__

+		- [Making Warren Buffett's Letters to Shareholders Interactive](https://github.com/lsirse/Data-Science-Portfolio/tree/master/letters_to_shareholders/) Utilizing LangChain and Large Language Models to enable anyone to ask questions and gain quick, direct insights from the renowned Warren Buffett's letters to shareholders.

 	- __Decision Trees__

 		- [Titanic Survival Exploration with Decision Trees](https://github.com/lsirse/Data-Science-Portfolio/blob/master/Micro%20Projects/titanic_decisiontrees.ipynb): Training and testing Decision Trees model in order to predict survival of the passengers onboard RMS Titanic.